 Quoting popular Internet writer Tim Urban, Marinova assures that ‘originals are a mess.’

-It’s Gonna be Lonely
+It’s Gonna Be Lonely

 Building a business from the ground up is a long and tiring process.
-And if you’re doing on your own without partners, it can also be a lonely journey.
+And if you’re doing it on your own without partners, it can also be a lonely journey.

-To ward off feelings of loneliness, especially during her experience working alone during quarantine, Marinova found that pursuing a goal larger than herself quite helpful.
+To ward off feelings of loneliness, especially during her experience working alone during quarantine, Marinova found that pursuing a goal larger than herself was quite helpful.

 Another way to battle loneliness is to surround yourself with other like-minded individuals whose achievements or paths you admire.
-Having these kinds of people in your life can help you in many ways as they can help you get new ideas and keep in touch with your industry.
+Having these kinds of people in your life can help you in many ways, as they can help you get new ideas and keep in touch with your industry.